Fithanso/TrainerShop/README.md

 without being logged in, customer_id for the order is set to 0.
 A constraint should be followed.
 3. In clean_backup you can find a DB backup containing only some global settings and admin's account.
 Use mail@gmail.com and 'admin' as login and password.
-4. Parts of system that were planned: couriers subsystem, subsystem of distribution of goods by delivery boxes.
+4. Parts of system that were planned: couriers subsystem, subsystem of distribution of goods by delivery boxes, comments and products scoring subsystems.
 Just have no more interest in implementing them.
 Decided to move on to Django.